 Where to Obtain an Abuse Prevention Order

-The legal system wants victims to have convenient access to the courts, thus you may obtain a restraining order at many different courts, including district courts, Boston Municipal Court, Superior Court, or the Probate and Family Courts.
+The legal system wants victims to have convenient access to the Massachusetts courts, thus you may obtain a restraining order in many different courts, including the district courts, Boston Municipal Court, Superior Court, or the Probate and Family Courts.
 However, if you are alleging to be in a substantive dating relationship with the abuser you may not apply for a restraining order in the Superior Court.

 Most commonly restraining orders are initially obtained at a district court due to their accessibility.
 For domestic relations cases already in progress, the Probate and Family Court tends to be the best option.
 In addition, district courts often have resources for victims of abuse, such as Victim Witness Advocates who are attorneys employed by the District Attorney's Office or volunteer Domestic Violence Advocates who are trained to assist the plaintiff (victim) in the process.
 You may apply for a restraining order in the district court where your residence was located when the abuse occurred or your current residence if you have fled the abuse.